grongierisc/formation-template/README.md

 For this you can either add your components in the `./iris.script` file but you will need to rebuild everytime you add a component.<br>We advise you to use the build-in python console to add manually the component at first when you are working on the project and then add them in the `iris.script` if you want to come back later ( or you will have to do it every time you rebuild the container )

-You will find those commands in the `misc/register.py` file.<br>To use them you nedd to firstly create the component then you can start a terminal in VSCode ( it will be automatically in the container if you followed step [5.2.](#52-management-portal-and-vscode)) and enter :
+You will find those commands in the `misc/register.py` file.<br>To use them you need to firstly create the component then you can start a terminal in VSCode ( it will be automatically in the container if you followed step [5.2.](#52-management-portal-and-vscode)) and enter :
 '''
 /usr/irissys/bin/irispython
 '''